-Romaine & Romaine Hearts: WATCHLIST Romaine and Romaine heart supplies are good, but the market is trending higher due to increased demand.
-Due to the warmer weather, insect pressure and light blistering have been reported.
-Organic Romaine hearts are no longer escalated.
+Romaine & Romaine Hearts: WATCHLIST Romaine and Romaine heart supplies are good.
+Insect pressure and light blistering have been reported.

 Romaine VA: Quality and supplies are good

 Green Leaf and Red Leaf WATCHLIST: Overall quality and supplies look good.
 Weights and sizing are improving.